 The RRF is ACT's main mechanism for locally led response in accordance with the localisation agenda of the Grand Bargain.
-The primary purpose of the ACT RRF is to provide financial resources to members of the ACT Alliance in the first days following an emergency, and where national members have the capacity to respond.
+The primary purpose of the ACT RRF is to provide financial resources to members of the ACT Alliance during the impact of a disaster that people are suffering the most, and where national members have the capacity to respond.
 The emergency could be of a rapid onset nature (e.g. earthquake or flood), slow onset emergency requiring early response or emergency relief (e.g. drought), or of a complex humanitarian character (e.g., refugee or internal displacement situation, resulting from breakdown of social, political, and economic systems).
-These disasters are mostly small or medium sized emergencies1 that require immediate response to urgent needs.
+These disasters are mostly small or medium sized emergencies that require immediate response to urgent needs.
 Requesting members are strongly encouraged to use the RRF funds as leverage to access other funding.
-RRFs will be implemented within six months, with the possibility to extend for another month.
+RRFs will be implemented within six months, with the possibility to extend for one month.